Your guide to writing an airtight website RFP

 Make your RFP findable.

-• Share your RFP on LinkedIn and ask your network to recommend their favourite creative or technical teams
+• Share your RFP on LinkedIn and ask your network to recommend their favourite creative or technical teams.

 • Post on your company’s website and social channels

-• Post on online RFP databases and directories
+• Post on online RFP databases and directories such as Bids & Tenders and Merx.

 Bring your RFP to them.